 Finding a New Role for Flanders' Historic Theatre Scenery

 Flanders has several significant collections of historic theatre scenery, including Europe's largest collection, in Kortrijk.
-But the extent and value of this heritage has only recently been recognised, and work is needed both to preserve it and to figure out how it can best be used.
+But the extent and value of this heritage have only recently been recognised, and work is needed both to preserve it and to figure out how it can best be used.

 In traditional stage design, which was widespread until the early 20th century, theatre scenery aimed to create an illusion of reality.
 Painted backdrops used trompe l'oeil effects to faithfully represent interiors or landscapes, while hangings or flat panels to the side of the stage created a sense of foreground and depth.
 This painted scenery could also be functional, such as a flight of stairs actors could climb, or three-dimensional props such as columns, trees or walls.
 The lighting was fixed, calculated to complete illusion and heighten the atmosphere for the performance.